majd-alaarg/Bioinformatic-Protocols-at-Kothary-Lab/RNASeq/Getting started with Nextflow nf-core.md

 First, you must connect/login to the Graham computing cluster via your terminal or command prompt.
 However, there are terminal emulator software that **emulate the functionalities of classic computer terminals** but make it easier by providing graphical user interface.

-I use [Mobaxterm](https://mobaxterm.mobatek.net/), a free software, however, others exist.
+I used [Mobaxterm](https://mobaxterm.mobatek.net/), a free software, however, others exist.
 It's easy-to-use and makes working on the computing cluster easy if you have no previous experience working with terminal or databases.

 ## Running a terminal session